What We Do

 Intangible Cultural Heritage

-At TRACS, we are dedicated to promoting and safeguarding Scotland’s traditional arts and Intangible Cultural Heritage (ICH) – also known as “Living Heritage”.
+We are dedicated to promoting and safeguarding Scotland’s traditional arts and Intangible Cultural Heritage (ICH) – also known as “Living Heritage”.

 If you you’re not sure what ICH means, or you would like to read up on the latest ICH news and reports, please hit the link below.